JoshuaPetherick/Cube_world_UoB/README.md

 To help create this project I followed a helpful tutorial on OpenGL:  http://www.opengl-tutorial.org/

+The site above is under the "DO WHAT THE F*** YOU WANT" license.

 I also used a texture from this free image site:  http://freestocktextures.com/texture/id/703

 The is a small project, similarly to Minecraft, where the entire world is constructed of cubes.
 It is a small world, containing only a large plane of grass with a small house sitting on top.
 There is no aim to this project, no objective to follow, it is just a peaceful little world.